SixArm/mast-cell-help/topics/milk-thistle/index.md

-# Milk thistle (Silybum marianum)
+# Milk thistle

-Milk thistle (Silybum marianum) is a flowering herb.
+Milk thistle (also known as Silybum marianum) is a flowering herb.
 It has been used for centuries as a traditional herbal remedy for various liver disorders and other health conditions.

 **Key points**: